Prime Minister of Italy: Second Republic

-In January 2021, the centrist party Italia Viva, led by former prime minister Renzi, withdrew its support to Conte's government.
-In February 2021, President Mattarella appointed Mario Draghi, former President of the European Central Bank, Prime Minister.
-His new cabinet was supported by most Italian parties, including the League, M5S, PD, and FI.

-In October 2022, President Mattarella appointed Giorgia Meloni as Italy's first female prime minister, following the resignation of Mario Draghi amidst a government crisis and a general election.
+In January 2021, the centrist party Italia Viva, led by Renzi, withdrew its support to Conte's government.
+In February 2021, President Mattarella appointed Mario Draghi, former president of the European Central Bank, as prime minister.
+His new cabinet, a national unity government, was supported by most Italian parties, including the League, M5S, PD, and FI.
+In October 2022, after the centre-right coalition won the 2022 Italian general election in September, President Mattarella appointed Giorgia Meloni of Brothers of Italy (FdI) as Italy's first female prime minister, following the fall of the Draghi government in July 2022 leading to a snap election.